avinashreddy-da/zomato-restaurant-analysis-and-prediction/README.md

 **Avinash Reddy**

-This project is part of my Data Analyst learning journey focused on SQL, Python, statistical analysis, machine learning prediction, and Power BI dashboard development to generate business insights from restaurant performance data.
+This project is part of my Data Analyst learning journey focused on SQL, Python, statistical analysis, machine learning prediction and Power BI dashboard development to generate business insights from restaurant performance data.